What is a property part exchange?

 - Avoid estate agents’ fees.

 - Avoid the stress of selling a house the traditional way.

 Disadvantages of part exchange schemes

-- Expect to receive up to 15% less than market value for your property
+- Expect to receive up to 15% less than the market value for your property.

-- Less chance of negotiating a discount on your new-build home
+- There is less chance of negotiating a discount on your new-build home.

-- Part exchange homes generally have to be worth at least 65% of the value of the new house being bought
+- Part exchange homes generally have to be worth at least 65% of the value of the new house purchased.

-If you need to sell a house fast, opting for a part exchange deal is a possibility.
-But it’s not without its drawbacks.
-If you’d rather sell your home fast and have the freedom to choose your next property, Flying Homes can help.
+If you need to move quickly, opting for a part exchange deal is a possibility.
+But it’s not without its drawbacks so consider carefully.